MODERATE-Project/moderate-diva-deployment/README.md

 ### SSL Certificates

-This section handles SSL certificate management for secure communication across all services.
-Caddy automatically obtains and renews Let's Encrypt certificates, but the certificates must be copied and converted to Java keystore formats for use by Kafka, NiFi, and other Java-based services.
+This section handles SSL certificate management for secure communication across services.
+Caddy automatically obtains and renews Let's Encrypt certificates for the root domain and subdomains defined in `caddy/Caddyfile` (e.g., `keycloak.$MACHINE_URL`, `grafana.$MACHINE_URL`, `reporter.$MACHINE_URL`).
+The certificates must then be copied and converted to Java keystore formats for Kafka, NiFi, and other Java-based services.

 #### Initial Certificate Setup